dmanexe/latelist/README.md

 Includes a `list` page, `/add` page, `/edit` page and `/delete` function.

 # Installation
-1. From app root, run `npm install`
+1. Clone from this repo and from app root, run `npm install`
 1. Import `latelist.sql.zip` to a MySQL database
-1. Update `app.js` for database config
+2. Update `app.js` for db + port config
-1. Update `package.json` with the `homepage` that fits your install
+3. Update `package.json` with the `homepage` that fits your install
-1. `node app.js` to launch
+4. `node app.js` to launch

 # Reccommended: forever
 I like to use `forever` to run node servers.
 You can install with `npm install -g forever`.
 From the app root, run: